ern0/posixino/README.md

 #### Adafruit NeoPixel LED strip ####

-Adafruit's LED strip/ring/whatever interface is re-implemented.
+Adafruit's LED strip/ring/whatever is now supported.
-If `SDL_DISPLAY` is defined
+When you define `SDL_DISPLAY`
-(use 0 for single monitor systems), a borderless black window will appear on the screen with bars, which represents the LEDs.
+(use 0 for single monitor systems), a borderless black overlay will appear on the screen with bars representing the LEDs.

-The size and padding of the bars can be defined, as well as window's gravity, but all parameters have carefully selected default values, so only `SDL_DISPLAY` should be defined for displaying the LED emulation.
+By default,
+the overlay will appear
+on the bottom left part of the screen with a single row of bars representing leds.

+Some extra methods added to `Adafruit_NeoPixel` class for setting the size and position of the overlay.
+There are also methods for setting position and size of the individual pixels.
+The overlay setup code should be placed into the `setup()` function, see example below.

+`strip.emuSetGridScreenAnchor()`
+defines the position of the overlay:
+"north", "northeast" etc.
+Short forms can be also used, e.g. "n", "ne" etc.

+`strip.emuSetGridScreenPercent()`
+defines the percentage of the shortest side of the overlay relative to the screen size.
+It just a hint, the actual size should be smaller in order to fit on the screen.

+`strip.emuSetGridCells()`
+defines the number of columns and rows of the grid.
+It should be greater or equal to the number of pixels defined in
+`Adafruit_NeoPixel()` method.

-The following parameters can be given:
+Pixel parameters can be set with
+`emuSetPixelPos()` - cell position (column, row), `emuSetPixelCellSize()` - cell size (column, row), and
+`emuSetPixelGap()` - size of cell gap in pixels.

 ```
-	# define LED_WIDTH (24)
-	# define GAP_WIDTH (4)

-	# define LED_HEIGHT (24)
-	# define GAP_HEIGHT (4)

-	// 0:left 1:center 2:right
-	# define WINDOW_X_POS (2)

-	// 0:top 1:middle 2:bottom
+Adafruit_NeoPixel strip = Adafruit_NeoPixel(64, PIN, NEO_GRB + NEO_KHZ800);

+void setup() {

+	# ifdef SDL_DISPLAY

+	strip.emuSetGridScreenAnchor("ne");
+	strip.emuSetGridScreenPercent(20);
+	strip.emuSetGridCells(16,4);

+	for (int n = 0; n < strip.numPixels(); n++ ) {

+		strip.emuSetPixelPos(n,n % 16,n / 16);
+		strip.emuSetPixelCellSize(n,1,1);
+		strip.emuSetPixelPixGap(n,2,2);

+	} // for pixel

-	# define WINDOW_Y_POS (2)
+	# endif
 ```

-When the number of LEDs is a square number, they will be arranged into a square shape.

-Known issue: false "does not fit on the screen" error when choosing UL corner.

 ### Plans ###